Emery frustrated by Ozil questions after Arsenal edge out Vitoria | Goal.com

 Emery frustrated by Ozil questions after Arsenal edge out Vitoria

-Unai Emery was left frustrated after he was pressed over Mesut Ozil's future at Arsenal following his decision to leave the playmaker out against Vitoria SC.
+Unai Emery was left frustrated after he was pressed over Mesut Ozil's future at Arsenal following his decision to leave the playmaker out against Vitoria.

 Ozil has featured just twice for the Gunners this term, starting against Watford and Nottingham Forest in the Premier League and EFL Cup respectively.